-However, with nearly one million rent-stabilized apartments in the city, comprising 44 percent of the rental stock, understanding this complicated program can be difficult and misconceptions often arise.
+And with nearly one million rent-stabilized apartments in the city, comprising 44 percent of the rental stock, understanding this complicated program can take some effort.
+Below, Brick Underground breaks down the essential information you need to know.

-[Editor's note: This story originally ran in January 2015, and has been updated with new information for 2018.]
+[Editor's note: This story previously ran in January 2018, and has been updated with new information for 2019.]

 It's not easy to find a rent-stabilized apartment, that's for sure.
-For one thing, tenants in stabilized apartments tend to hang onto them and landlords don't always advertise the stabilized status of their rentals.
-And between 1994 and 2016, the city lost 284,000 units to deregulation.
+For one thing, tenants in stabilized apartments tend to hang onto them, and landlords don't always advertise the stabilized status of their rentals.
+And since the City Council passed a “vacancy decontrol” law in 1994, which allowed landlords to remove apartments from rent stabilization once tenants moved out and the rent exceeded $2,000 a month , the city has lost nearly 300,000 stabilized apartments to deregulation.
+(A bill in the state senate, if passed, would amend this law, returning to rent stabilization any apartment that rented for $5,000 a month and was deregulated within the last six years.)

 But they are still out there if you know where to look.
 In 2017 there were 966,000 rent-stabilized units and the vacancy rate was 2.06 percent, according to the Department of Housing, Preservation and Development.
 For more on how to find a rent-stabilized apartment, check out our guide here.